 Producing with RMITV

 Have you got a great idea for a new TV show?
-Think you’ve got what it takes to source funding, crew and cast to make it happen?
+Think you’ve got what it takes to source funding, crew and cast to make it all happen?
 Ready to get started?
 RMITV accepts applications for new programs year round!

-Producing television is an incredibly involved process, but it’s also incredibly rewarding.
-Each year RMITV produces a huge amount of content and we couldn’t do that without our volunteer producers making it happen in conjunction with our Programming Manager, insert name here.
+Producing television is an involved process, but it’s also an extremely rewarding one.
+Each year RMITV produces a wide variety of content with the help of volunteer producers in conjunction with our Programming Manager.

 The types of support you can expect from RMITV as an approved pilot or approved production are as follows:

-- Advice and guidance from our highly experienced Programming Manager, who acts as the point of contact for Channel 31 Melbourne
+- Advice and guidance from our highly experienced Programming Manager, who acts as your point of contact for C31 Melbourne and Geelong

-- Access to our database of over 500 members to draw your crew from
+- Access to our database of over 500 volunteer members to draw your crew from

 - Free equipment loans (including weekend use)